 Cannabis Market and the Increased Demand for Testing

-EST analytical offers Cannabis and Hemp Testing Solutions that cover a broad range of applications from accurate potency testing and terpene profiling to contaminate testing for pesticides, residual solvents, and mycotoxins/aflatoxins.
+EST Analytical offers Cannabis and Hemp Testing Solutions that cover a broad range of applications from terpene profiling to contaminate testing for pesticides, residual solvents, and mycotoxins/aflatoxins.
 We supply the sample preparation instruments, methods and experience necessary to get you up to speed quickly.

 Overview of Cannabis analysis that EST can help any lab with:

 Our expertise can help your lab with sample preparation for potency in flower tops, extract , distillate, waxes and Pesticides in oil and flower tops have been created and are currently being confirmed.

 As of January 2020, there are now 13 states* that have legalized marijuana for recreational use.
 There are only 8 states where it is fully illegal.
 The cannabis industry has exploded.
 The country now has an -increasing number of legal cannabis producers and sellers.

 More consumers are choosing to try cannabis for either medical and or recreational usage.
 As a result, there is more cannabis testing and growing oversight.
 This increase in demand comes with the need for cost effective, high quality and reliable cannabis testing